 PMGT 618: Economic Principles for Managers (3 credits) An introduction to the principles of economics and their managerial applications.
 The core conceptual tools of microeconomic and macroeconomic theory are explored and relevant applications discussed, including opportunity cost, comparative advantage, demand-and-supply analysis, consumer demand theory, forecasting, fiscal and monetary policy, market structure, risk analysis, and regulatory theory.
 Students are expected to be able to (1) apply these concepts and tools in decision making and to analyze marketing, management, and policy implications for organizations, and (2) use techniques learned in the class to analyze and critique economic arguments put forward in public-policy debates.
 Sample Syllabus

-PMGT 620: Leadership & Self-development II: The Creative Professional (1.5 credits) This course focuses on the real-world applications of planning, teamwork, marketing, and networking that help independent artists and commercial artists thrive and build long-term careers.
+PMGT 620: Leadership and Self-development II: The Creative Professional (1.5 credits) This course focuses on the real-world applications of planning, teamwork, marketing, and networking that help independent artists and commercial artists thrive and build long-term careers.
 Students will develop an understanding of the workflow for creating elaborate multimedia works and learn individual business practices and teamwork skills necessary to achieve success in today's multimedia professions.
 Practical issues such as the role of unions, agents, and personal managers, and the practice and development of professional networking strategies, the value of artistic content or services, and related topics will be discussed.
+Sample Syllabus

 PMGT 621: Fundraising (1.5 credits) This course provides guidance and resources in fundraising for programs and organizations.
 Topics include private and public funders, innovations in fundraising, and broader issues surrounding philanthropy, community, and service.